stutiwhy/internship-assignments/README.md

-# Assignments
+# assignments

-## All assignments' program files uploaded here for multi-device convenience
+## all assignments' program files uploaded here for multi-device convenience

-assignment 1 = 90/100